Knowledge Enhanced Multi-Domain Recommendations in an AI Assistant Application: Introduction

 \section{Introduction}

-Recommender systems are prevalent across many domains from media services to e-commerce \cite{amazon, ebay} to social media \cite{pinsage, dlrm} to video streaming \cite{netflix, youtubednn}.
+Recommender systems are prevalent from e-commerce to social media to video streaming.
 However, there are still challenging aspects to developing accurate recommender services.
 One of the main challenges is how to integrate new users.
 Since these systems rely on previous interaction data, they perform poorly when a user has little or no interaction history.
-There have been many approaches to alleviate this {\em cold start} issue from meta-learning \cite{maml}, to using side-information, to using data from other domains \cite{Zang2021ASO, Zhu2021CrossDomainRC}.
+There have been many approaches to alleviate this {\em cold start} issue from meta-learning \cite{maml}, to using side-information, to using data from other domains \cite{Zhu2021CrossDomainRC}.

 Using data from multiple domains becomes especially important when the service needs to make recommendations in those other domains as well.
 This is known as multi-domain recommendation \cite{Zhu2021CrossDomainRC}.
 In multi-domain recommendation, the user representations are aligned through overlapping users, i.e. users who have previous interactions in both domains.
 Meanwhile, the item representations are only aligned indirectly through these users.
 For example, the item, \texttt{Book:Harry\_Potter} will only share some semblance to \texttt{Movie:Harry\_Potter} because the same users enjoy both the movie and the book.
-However, this alignment is indirect and will not be effective for less popular items.
+A conversational AI assistant offers an excellent use case for multi-domain recommendations, as it involves millions of real user interactions across various domain-specific content.
+Learning user preferences from historical multi-domain interactions is crucial for building a successful personalized AI assistant.

-In a parallel line of work, researchers have been working on using knowledge graphs to enhance recommender systems in the single domain setting \cite{Wang2019MultiTaskFL}.
+In a parallel line of work, researchers have been working on using knowledge graphs (KGs) to enhance recommender systems in the single domain setting \cite{Wang2019MultiTaskFL}.
 This recent line of work has found success using a multi-task approach, in which the knowledge graph is trained on a knowledge graph embedding objective and then linked to a recommender trained on a recommendation objective.

-Our research aims to use recent advances in knowledge graph enhancement to improve the efficacy of multi-domain recommendation in both the general setting and the zero-shot setting for new users.
-Since knowledge graph enhancement aligns items representations, it should have an additive benefit to multi-domain recommendation models that align representations over users.
+Our research aims to use recent advances in KG enhancement to improve the efficacy of multi-domain recommendation in both the general setting and the zero-shot setting for new users.
+Since KG enhancement aligns item representations, it should have an additive benefit to multi-domain recommendation models that align representations over users.